postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

      [![okta sign on](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_sign_on.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_sign_on.png)

-     The **View Setup Instructions** screen comes populated with default values that you should update.
+     The **View Setup Instructions** screen comes populated with values that you should copy and paste in the **Identity Provider Details** section.

-     **Note:** You will need to come back to this screen to copy the *Relay State* value you will generate at the end of this procedure.
+     **Note:** You will need to come back to this screen to paste the value in *Default Relay State* that you will generate from the Postman's **Identity Provide Details** section.

 9. Copy the **Identity Provider Single Sign-On URL**, **Identity Provider Issuer** and **X.509 Certificate** from the below screen.